stratapp/stratapp-website/index.md

   text: effortlessly align all levels, functions, verticals, horizontals and geographies
 - icon: "/uploads/ico-engage.svg"
   title: engage
-  text: achieve org-wide engagement in a meaningful way, like you never have before
+  text: achieve org-wide engagement in a genuine and meaningful way, like never before
 - icon: "/uploads/ico-see.svg"
   title: see
   text: line-of-sight transparency in real time on strategy, KPIs, people and work